 - 24-Hour Armor: Unlike Night Rogue, who seems to only wear his armor when needed, Evolto prefers to wear the Blood Stalk armor at all times whenever he is around other villains, to the point it is implied even members of Faust have no idea who he is under the mask.
 He eventually becomes more lax about this policy after his identity comes out, but still prefers wearing the suit nearly all of the time.

 - Alien Invasion: He is eventually revealed to be an alien invader attempting to wipe out all life on Earth, as he did to Mars in the ancient past.

-- Aliens are Bastards: His true identity as Evolt is an alien whose idea of fun is destroying all life on planets and who spends most of the show possessing an innocent man to make him do horrible things while fully conscious of everything.
+- Aliens Are Bastards: His true identity as Evolto is an alien whose idea of fun is destroying all life on planets and who spends most of the show possessing an innocent man to make him do horrible things while fully conscious of everything.

-- Archnemesis Dad: As it turns out, the alien that accidentally sired Ryuga was a piece of Evolt, effectively making him Evolt's son, which Evolt eventually acknowledges.
-This doesn't make Evolt any kinder to him than anyone else and he repeatedly tries to murder him.
+- Archnemesis Dad: As it turns out, the alien that accidentally sired Ryuga was a piece of Evolto, effectively making him Evolt's son, which Evolt eventually acknowledges.
+This doesn't make Evolto any kinder to him than anyone else and he repeatedly tries to murder him.

 - Ax-Crazy: And how!
-He takes his sadism to insane levels to the point that his fellow Blood Tribe members have becoming fed up of it.
+He takes his sadism to insane levels to the point that his fellow Blood Tribe members have become fed up with it.

 - Berserk Button:

 - His plans being derailed.
 Evolto is very cunning and often in control, but the moment something unexpected throws a wrench in his works and sets them back, Evolt does not take it well.

 - A 'lesser lifeform' defeating him is another thing Evolt cannot stand and any genuine loss to an 'inferior' opponent will royally tick him off.